 Italian director of photography Luciano Tovoli, ASC, AIC is currently working closely with Synapse Films on a definitive 4K restoration of his influential 1977 horror film Suspiria, directed by Dario Argento.

-The picture is renowned for its evocative use of color, and was one of the last feature films to employ Technicolor’s unique IB dye-transfer process at Technicolor Rome, making extensive use of the system’s ability to selectively control hues.
+The picture is renowned for its evocative use of color, and was one of the last feature films to employ Technicolor’s unique IB dye-transfer printing process at Technicolor Rome, making extensive use of the system’s ability to selectively control hues.